whoisdsmith/BOOKMRKS-MTHRFCKR-II/AI/Systems.md

 ---

-### Systems
+#### Systems

 ![](https://content-management-files.canva.com/c9013ec7-3587-42a2-bda5-b3f445bd7e69/ogimage_magic-write_2x.png)

 [Shownotes](https://canva.com/magic-write) - Show notes can literally mean the difference between a listen and not.
 But creating them can be tedious.
-And n...
+And n…

 2023-05-05T23:52:07.236Z